johnharakas/AudioLAN/README.md

 # AudioLAN

 Stream microphone from Android device over LAN.
-The intent is to work with a (python) UDP server that plots the raw audio signal in realtime (server code repo will be posted soon).
+The intent is to work with a (python) UDP server that plots the raw audio signal in realtime.
+For UDP server code, see this project: <a href="https://github.com/johnharakas/AudioScope">AudioScope</a>

 On the Android device, proper permissions must be given the app.